 "Kozy Eats" is a relatively new place in Riga, which has quickly won the hearts of vegetarians.
 Here you will find plant pots all around the café along with veggies on your plate.
-Besides your dish, another important aspect is also the dining experience and ambience.
+Besides your dish, the dining experience and ambience are another important aspect.

 “Kozy Eats” is a place to take a vegan sceptic too, because their local hit is the burrito, which will win a sceptic over from the very first bite!
 But you will also find a variety of snacks, wraps, bowls, burgers and pastries on their menu, which will not leave you disappointed.
-As regards desserts, the favourite choice by customers is the vegan “non-honey” cake.
+Regarding desserts, customers' favourite choice is the vegan “non-honey” cake.

 According to “Terapija”, their menu is 110% vegan!
-“Terapija” serves true comfort food, which has been the goal of the café’s founders – to show that vegetarian food can be simple, delicious and accessible.
+“Terapija” serves true comfort food, which the café’s founders have aimed to show that vegetarian food can be simple, delicious and accessible.
 French chop (soy), vegan salmon sandwiches line up on the menu, along with vegan hotdogs.
 These dishes will be a pleasant surprise to regular meat-eaters.